Considering a DIY outdoor kitchen project?

 Here are the main points to consider with wood DIY outdoor kitchen frames:

-- Always start out with a layout or blueprint of your design before you begin building.
+Always start out with a layout or blueprint of your design before you begin your outdoor kitchen build.

-- Keep in mind that your frames should be lower than the final desired height.
+Keep in mind that your frames should be lower than the final desired height.
 This will allow you to account for countertop thickness.
-For example: If you want the final height of your outdoor kitchen to be 36″ and your countertop is 1.25″ thick… Then you must build the frame to be 34.75″.
+For example: If you want the final height of your outdoor kitchen to be 36″ and your countertop is 1.25″ thick… Then you must build an outdoor kitchen frame to be 34.75″.

-- Cut cross supports that will act as spacers.
+Cut cross supports that will act as spacers.
 They will also provide support from the front to the back.
-These should be cut to the depth of your island.
+These should be cut to the depth of your grill island.

 As mentioned earlier, metal frame construction is very similar to wood… With a few exceptions.